 UPDATE: DOWNTOWN WEST URBAN MURAL PROJECT

-Our committee hopes DW's murals will start going up in late August to mid-September, weather permitting.
+Artists’ proposals can now be submitted!
+Our project committee hopes DW's murals will start going up in late August to mid-September, weather permitting.
 So as you walk, ride, or drive around Downtown West, keep an eye out for artists at work!
 We now have three buildings who have dedicated an outdoor wall as one of our very first canvases!
-Artists are scheduled to start visiting these venues in mid-June.
-After that step, the artists’ proposals will be submitted.

 We’ve got everything and everyone in place now to get this project underway.
 But don’t worry, if you’d like to participate next summer, we're pretty confident that the 2018 project will be enough of a success that we can do it again in 2019!
 Whether you own/manage a DW building, or are just interested in learning more about this project, contact Tim Beatty at 403-852-0481.

 The 2018 DW Urban Mural Project Committee: Tim Beatty (Lead), Rod Zillman, Gary Young, Juliana Borisova, Natalie Marchut (City of Calgary)

 See what our friends in the Beltline have already done with their urban murals project at www.beltlinemurals.ca.

 As this is flood season and the five-year anniversary of the 2013 Southern Alberta flood, the City of Calgary would like to inform you about its 2018 flood readiness campaign and update you about the actions that have been taken to become a more flood-resilient city.
 River flooding can occur at any time in Calgary with little or no warning.
 This is because of the short, steep distance our rivers travel from the mountains to Calgary.
 Calgary, including downtown, is most likely to experience river flooding May 15 - July 15 due to the combination of snowmelt and heavy rainfall events.
 The City actively monitors river, weather and snowpack conditions to prepare for potential flooding.